Ramification conjecture and Hirzebruch's property of line arrangements: Introduction

-Ramification conjecture generalizes a conjecture of Allcock \cite[Conjecture 1.4]{allcock} on finite \emph{reflection groups} (recall that a reflection group is a discrete group generated by a set of reflections of a Euclidean space).
-Allcock considers the case of the action $\Gamma\acts\CC^m$ of a finite reflection group $\Gamma$ that complexifies the orientation reversing action of $\Gamma$ on $\RR^m$ generated by reflections.
+The ramification conjecture generalizes a conjecture of Allcock \cite[Conjecture 1.4]{allcock} on finite \emph{reflection groups} (recall that a reflection group is a discrete group generated by a set of reflections of a Euclidean space).
+Allcock considered the case of the action $\Gamma\acts\CC^m$ of a finite reflection group $\Gamma$ that complexifies the orientation-reversing action of $\Gamma$ on $\RR^m$ generated by reflections.
 Allcock's conjecture is related to an earlier conjecture of Charney and Davis (see \cite[Conjecture 3]{charney-davis-95}) which in turn is motivated by a conjecture of Arnold, Pham and Thom on complex hyperplane arrangements.

-In the following theorem we collect the partial cases of Ramification conjecture which we can prove.
+In the following theorem we collect the partial cases of the ramification conjecture which we can prove.